Hustburg

 Hustburg is an unincorporated community in Humphreys County, Tennessee.
 Hustburg Creek passes through the area.

+Overview

 U.S. Senator from Arkansas Hattie Caraway grew up in Hustburg and attended its Ebenezer Church where she sang.
 She attended a one-room school house that may have been affiliated with the church before attending Dickson Normal School.
 More recent accounts state she went to "Ebenezer College" which seems a stretch.

 Tribble High School served the community before it closed.
 Hustburg has had an Ebenezer Methodist Church.

 In 1939 TVA released a report on the "readjustment problem" in Hustburg.

 Hustburg is near where the Duck River meets the Tennessee River.
 A study using mosquito traps included Hustburg.
 Corn has been grown in the area known for its alluvial soil and as part of what's known as the "Big Bottom".